HnZGaming/TorchMonitor/readme.md

 - `FloatingObjectsMonitor` counts the number of "floating objects".
 - `GeoLocationMonitor` monitors which countries your players are from.
 - `GridMonitor` monitors a lot of things about grids and factions.
-- `OnlinePlayersMonitor` counts the number of online players and their factions.
+- `OnlinePlayersMonitor` counts the number of online players and more.
 - `RamUsageMonitor` monitors the total RAM usage of Torch and SE program.
 - `SyncMonitor` monitors the simulation speed.
 - `VoxelMonitor` counts the number of voxel bodies (planets and asteroids).